 WHAT THEY DO: EcoForesters is a nonprofit professional forestry organization dedicated to conserving and restoring our Appalachian forests through education and stewardship.
 Forestland owners and local communities benefit from EcoForesters’ ability to develop and implement forest stewardship strategies that promote future forest sustainability and resiliency.
-Through community forestry programs, landowner workshops and innovative stewardship collaborations, EcoForesters emphasizes sound ecological management over other profit- and production-driven forest management approaches.
-We are actively making positive impacts on the Appalachian landscape, while still helping landowners achieve their individual management objectives.
+Through community forestry programs, landowner workshops and innovative stewardship collaborations, EcoForesters emphasizes sound ecological management.
+We are actively making positive impacts on the Appalachian landscape while still helping landowners achieve their individual management objectives.

 WHAT THEY DO: We’re people who care about where we live — our homes, neighborhoods and the planet.
-Since 2001, we have been advancing sustainability in the built environment through community education, measurable standards and regional action.
+We’ve spent the past two decades advancing sustain- ability in the built environment through community education, measurable standards and regional action.
 We make a difference locally and regionally by certifying green residential construction through Green Built Homes; making energy-efficiency and renewable-energy upgrades to local schools and nonprofits through Appalachian Offsets; managing the Blue Horizons Project community clean-energy campaign; weatherizing low-income homes through Energy Savers Network; and educating the public by hosting sustainability-focused classes and publishing the annual Green Building Directory magazine.

 WHAT THEY DO: MountainTrue champions resilient forests, clean waters and healthy communities in the Southern Blue Ridge.
-We envision thriving communities in our mountain region that are connected to and help sustain both each other and our natural environment.
-To achieve this, MountainTrue fosters and empowers residents throughout the region to engage in community planning, policy and project advocacy, and on-the-ground projects.
+Our members and supporters work to foster thriving communities that sustain each other and our natural environment.
+To achieve this, MountainTrue empowers residents throughout the region to engage in community planning, policy and project advocacy, and on-the-ground projects.

 WHAT THEY DO: We permanently protect and steward our region’s most beloved natural areas.
-When you support local land and water conservation, you ensure our lands, our waters, our wildlife, our farms and our way of life will be there for future generations.
-By preserving vital resources, you improve the quality of life and continue building healthy and vibrant communities, forever.
+When you support local land and water conservation, you ensure our lands, our water, our wildlife and our farms will be there for future generations.
+SAHC is committed to creating and supporting equitable, healthy and thriving communities for everyone in our region.